How Will the Transition Period Affect Your Holidays?

 If you want to change your holiday dates because of Brexit and are still planning on going to the same place, then in terms of your travel insurance, we are happy to transfer the period of cover free of charge, as long as the departure date is within six months, subject to underwriters’ acceptance.

 AllClear can help make sure you are prepared for Brexit with comprehensive travel insurance.

 Below, we’ve answered some of the common questions and concerns we’ve been asked about how Brexit will affect travel and the cover we offer.
 We’ve sourced Government advice for the most up-to-date information and will update this page as and when we receive new sources of information.

 Money Saving Expert Martin Lewis’ Top Travel Tips for Brexit

 Money Saving Expert Martin Lewis revealed these must do preparations for a trip planned after Brexit:

 - “Check your EHIC is valid” – For 27 million people in the UK, the EHIC currently entitles travellers to discounted (sometimes free) medical treatment in the EU when necessary.
-In the event of a ‘no-deal Brexit’ you cannot rely on your EHIC still being valid.
-If this is the case, we’re pleased to say AllClear’s underwriter will be continuing to offer cover for risks which fall within the policy terms and conditions of your current AllClear policy.
+This will continue to be the case until at least December 2020.

 Frequently Asked Questions About Brexit Travel Insurance